ArpitxGit/SBT-KYC-Auth/README.md

 • Telecom: acquire a mobile plan (pre-paid or post-paid)
 • Real Estate: enter into rental agreement.

+## Buildbear:
+I’ve deployed this smart contract on [BuildBear](https://buildbear.io/),
+it creates a testnet for you, you can also create a customised node, which is amazing.
+Here’s a [guide](https://medium.com/buildbear/learn-code-and-deploy-your-own-multisig-wallet-and-test-it-with-your-friends-now-cb86cdcb8c8) for the process.

+You can see my deployed contract on BuildBear [here](https://explorer.buildbear.io/node/great-goldwasser-d01031/address/0xc2d406F6ea337505A340C7C8E0E3b8422983B8ee) and interact with it in the write contract option
+And when you have a transaction, go to the transaction detail and over there you’ll find a section called ‘ADVANCE’ where you’ll find the values that you passed in the transaction.

 ## Future Perspective:
 Apply ZK so that an entity can be proven without revealing which entity the proof refers to using Merkle Proof.
 Making it ZK KYC Authentication using [Zero-Knowledge KYC Certificates](https://github.com/ethereum/EIPs/pull/5851/files)